simeononsecurity/simeononsecurity.ch/content/articles/why-storing-money-in-exchanges-is-not-a-good-idea/index.en.md

 ---
-title: "The Dangers of Storing Crypto on Exchanges: Why a Hardware Wallet is Safer"
+title: "The Dangers of Storing Crypto on Exchanges"
 date: 2023-02-12
 toc: true
 draft: false